Cemu0/MicroMouseV4/README.md

 ## INSTALLATION
 1. Clone this repo
 2. Open it in VSCode and install PlatformIO (vsc should recommend you install it)
 3. Now you should able to build the code.
-By defaul
+By default
 ## USAGE
-Due to many config and
+After connect with the mouse using telnet to control the mouse.
+Check code or video for more detail

 ## REFERENCE:
 [1] Green Ye - [Project Futura](http://micromouseusa.com/?page_id=1342)